 Preheat oven to 325 degrees.

-Place eggs in warm tap water to quickly bring to room temp.
-In my experience, room temp eggs are easier to separate and more voluminous when beaten.
+Place eggs in warm (not hot) tap water for about 10 minutes to quickly bring to room temperature.
+In my experience, room temperature eggs are easier to separate and more voluminous when beaten.

 Coat the paper (up to the top of the pan) with melted butter.
 Sift cocoa powder to coat the bottom of the pan.